 A satellite image is taken from space.
 It allows us to see large areas of the Earth's surface.
 These images are often used to investigate patterns such as the streams and rivers that radiate from Mount Kilimanjaro.
-It is difficult however to see smaller features of the environment.
+It is difficult, however, to see smaller features of the environment.

-Source GT.36 This image of Mount Kilimanjaro was taken by a satellite orbiting at 830 km above the Earth's surface.
+Source GT.36 In this satellite image of Mount Kilimanjaro the camera was located on a satellite orbiting 830 km above the Earth's surface.